nihar-koli/Patterns-in-C/README.md

 # Patterns-in-C

-This directory contains programs to print different patterns in C programming language...
+This repository contains programs to print different patterns in C programming language...

+#Keep learning